jrowny/react-absolute-grid/README.md

 Your Component
 ------
-Your component will receive `item`, `index` and `itemsLength` as props.
+Your component will receive `item`, `index` and `itemsLength` as props, as well as anything you pass into the createAbsoluteGrid function.
 Here's the simplest possible example:

     import React from 'react';